 The filetype: operator lets you specify a specific filetype of what you are searching for.

 The related: operator lets you look for related websites based on a domain name.
 This operator only works on bigger websites.
-As an example, google.com itself would return 9 related websites, apple.com 32, nytimes.com 15 and 7 related websites to wincher.com.
+As an example, google.com itself would return 9 related websites, apple.com 32, nytimes.com 15, and 7 related websites to wincher.com.

 The AROUND(X) operator, or proximity search operator, helps you to find search results where two words occur within X words from each other.

-If you want to see how a recently edited or updated site or paged looked before the cache: operator might be very helpful
+This Google search operator provides you with the latest cached version of an indexed web page.
+Unless this is blocked through the meta tag noarchive.
+If you want to see how a recently edited or the updated site or paged looked before the cache: operator might be very helpful

-The stocks: operator returns a Google widget with information on publicly listed companies based on the ticker symbol, such as GOOGL for Alphabet Inc (Google) or AAPL for Apple Inc.
+The stocks: operator returns a Google widget with information on publicly listed companies based on the ticker symbol, such as GOOGL for Alphabet Inc or AAPL for Apple Inc.

-The map: operator directly followed by a location will return Googles map widget.
+The map: operator directly followed by a location will return Google’s map widget.

 The movie: operator directly followed by a movie name will return information about the movie.
 The result returned is not very consistent.
 Sometimes the movie: operator makes little to no difference, whilst in some locations, you will get a lot of extra information.
 For example where and when a movie is currently showing or available to stream.

 The in operator converts one unit to another.
-Works with a lot of different things like weights, distance, currencies, temperatures and much more.
+Works with a lot of different things like weights, distance, currencies, temperatures, and much more.

 The tilde operator could be used to include synonyms of your search query.
 Google nowadays includes synonyms by default.

 This operator is supposed to let you search for any number between two different numbers.
-For example SEO Guide 2017..2020 should return searches relevant to SEO Guide 2017, SEO Guide 2018, SEO Guide 2019 and SEO Guide 2020.
+For example SEO Guide 2017..2020 should return searches relevant to SEO Guide 2017, SEO Guide 2018, SEO Guide 2019, and SEO Guide 2020.

 The datarange: operator used to return searches within a certain period.
 The time period had to be defined by the Julian date format.
 The operator still works in some cases, but with a lot of inconsistency.